 I teach yoga, meditation, and Ayurveda as awareness practices, paths of inquiry, that lead to greater sensitivity, tolerance, understanding, and liberation.
-This approach is informed by thirty-five years’ practice and study, synthesizing my professional training in psychology, movement, and health science with these wisdom practices.
-My teaching is also influenced by my study and participation in racial, social and environmental justice.
+This approach is informed by thirty-five years’ of practice and study, synthesizing my professional training in psychology, movement, and health science with these wisdom practices.
+My teaching is also influenced by my study and participation in racial, social, and environmental justice.

 Our layers of programming and tension are often deep-seated, even chronic, and their release takes time and a commitment to regular practice; pause from constant stimulation.
 Through the legacy of inspired texts, particularly those of nondual Shaiva Tantra, we are supported and reminded the deepest part of ourselves is always accessible and available in the moment, and that regular practice over the long term will support subtle and nuanced change.
 Practice will build and refine a capacity for resilience.
-Our willingness to pause and to observe ourselves is the heart of inner work and transformation.
-This inner healing work is essential, because transforming our world requires that each of us transform ourselves.
+Our willingness to pause and observe ourselves is the heart of inner work and transformation.
+This inner healing work is essential because transforming our world requires that each of us transform ourselves.

 I have been a certified Iyengar teacher and inspired by the Anusara method, having completed study and internships under Patricia Walden, Peentz Dubble, Deb Neubauer, and John Friend.
 I continue ongoing study in yoga with Donna Farhi and Tias Little; in Shaiva tantra meditation with Christopher Wallis and Sally Kempton; and in the intersection of racial/social justice and spirituality with rev angel kyodo williams.
 I have studied and continue ongoing Ayurveda education with Kumudini Shoba.